monika-11/Spotify-Clone/README.md

 Contributing
 We welcome contributions!
 If you'd like to improve the Spotify clone or add new features, please fork the repository and submit a pull request.

-License
-This project is licensed under the MIT License.

-Feel free to customize the README further based on specific instructions or additional details about your project.

-Technologies Used
-HTML: Provides the structural foundation for the Spotify clone.

-CSS: Enhances the visual appeal and styling of the application.

-Contributing
-We welcome contributions!
-If you'd like to improve the Spotify clone or add new features, please fork the repository and submit a pull request.